Homarechan/Dart_calculator/README.md

 This is a culculator written in Dart language.

-This program is written for my studying.
+This program was written for my studying.

 ## Execute
 ```bash